tobiasrask/cloud-atlas/README.md

   Method returns API type defiend when constructin API.

 Let's define our custom API that can be used to ping thigs.

+setProperty(key, value)
+  Store any property for key

+getProperties()
+  Returns all properties assigned to API object

+getProperty(key, defaultValue)
+  Returns assigned property or default value, if not set

+Example use case:

 ```js